Scroll to content

 Pupils develop a love of reading

-• Introduction of whole school library
+• Embedding the use of the new whole school library

 • School reading spine established to develop pleasure for reading